 Wishing you all the success for 2018!

 Are there any other marketing strategies for the retail industry that you think will be trending in 2018?
-Let us know in the comments below.
+Here’s our opinion, Let us know your opinions in the comments below.

-If you are planning a tryout beacon, take a look at Beaconstac, that includes everything you need to get started.
+If you are planning to try out beacons for your retail stores, take a look at Beaconstac (Retail), that includes everything you need to get started.
 Using Beaconstac you can set up your own campaign, without a developer’s help!